This year, it's more important than ever for you to be kind to yourself as a nurse or carer.

 3. Keep active

-- It is important to be active for at least 30 minutes of the day, this helps to let out tension from your body, which is helpful if you are feeling anxious.
+- It is important to be active for at least 30 minutes of the day: this helps release feel-good chemicals endorphins, which gives you a positive mood-boost and brings down anxiety.

 - Although your daily work duties may keep you active, it is important to get fresh air regularly and take breaks outside of the workplace or your home.